 - Refillable water bottle.
 Fountains are closed, but water refill stations are open

-- Masks are mandatory for students in Kindergarten-Grade 8.
+- Masks are mandatory.
 We encourage students to bring their own mask, however, if they don't have one, they will be provided one.

 - Hand sanitizer is provided in each classroom and at each door, but students may wish to bring their own - scent free please!